ericmj/true_story/README.md

   end
 ```

+Please note: *verify blocks can't be stateful, and they can't mutate the context!* Keeping verify blocks pure allows us to run all verifications for a single test at once.

 That's it.
 The `story` section has a name and a context pipe.
 The context pipe is a macro that allows basic piping, but also has some goodies for convenience.

 ### Building Your Story